-Gil Klein, MD at in-app monetisation company Mobfox, discusses how embracing the consumer shift to mobile devices and emerging technologies including VR can significantly improve advertising returns for app developers and marketers.
+Gil Klein, MD at in-app monetisation company Mobfox (pictured, below), discusses how embracing the consumer shift to mobile devices and emerging technologies including VR can significantly improve advertising returns for app developers and marketers.

 Analysts forecast advertising revenue from mobile app installations will climb to more than $7 billion by the end of 2020.
 And no wonder: consumers spend up to five hours each day on their mobile devices, with 87 per cent of that time spent in apps, compared with only 13 per cent spent browsing the mobile web.